Why Should YOU Do A Placement Year?

 I don't regret many things about university.
 University was a triumph.
 A dream.
 Sure, I ate nothing but plain pasta for three years, and chose to wear nine layers over turning on the central heating, but I enjoyed pasta, and got great use out of my jumpers.

 However, I do regret not doing a placement year.
-It was a missed opportunity to get valuable work experience.
+It was a missed opportunity to get valuable work experience during a year in industry.

 There are THREE main reasons why I regret not doing a placement; so give me five minutes of your time, just five minutes, to explain how and why a placement year significantly increases your chances of securing a graduate job after university.